highcharts/highcharts/docs/dashboards/edit-mode.md

 Edit mode is a mode in which the user can change the appearance of the dashboard through the User Interface (UI).

-In addition this option has to be enabled in the dashboard config:
+In addition, this option has to be enabled in the dashboard config:
 ```javascript
     editMode: {
             enabled: true,